 This year’s Asus ZenBook 14 is pretty well priced for a 14-inch ultrabook and offers solid if predictable all-round performance.
 Once you’ve experienced the new ZenBook 14, it certainly makes other conventional portables look a bit past it, even those with slim bezels on three out of the four sides of the display.

 For all its slim-bezel sweetness, the ZenBook’s screen is merely OK.
 It’s not a highlight feature here, otherwise, it would have been with a punchier, higher resolution panel like the LG Gram (2020).
-All of which makes the ASUS ZenBook 14 UX431FA-EH55 a good choice for students and professionals who need something portable, powerful and versatile for most productivity tasks.
+All of which make the ASUS ZenBook 14 UX431FA-EH55 a good choice for students and professionals who need something portable, powerful and versatile for most productivity tasks.